VanossGaming: Music career

 Rynx is one of the fast-rising artists coming out of Canada, and his tropical house track is the perfect summer tune, showcasing the artist's production and mixing talents across all genres.

 — – British music magazine Wonderland discussing Rynx's popularity, referring to his single "Read My Mind" featuring Mainland as a "tropical house track".

 Fong co-founded the Los Angeles based record label and management company Avant Garden Records with Brittany Crawford and Azad Naficy.
-Under the pseudonym of Rynx, he joined Avant Garden as an artist specializing in downtempo, electronic dance music (EDM), and Indie electronic genres.
+Under the pseudonym of Rynx, he joined Avant Garden as an artist specializing in electronic dance music (EDM) and indie electronic genres.
 Fong released his first song on August 25, 2017, a remix of "U-Rite" by hip-hop group They (stylized as THEY.).
 He later released his debut single "Want You" featuring Miranda Glory on December 12.

 During 2018, Rynx released a selection of remixes including reworks of the Alison Wonderland song, “Cry”, and Gallant's "Doesn't Matter".
 In July, Fong released his second single "I'm Alright" featuring vocalist Jimi Ono; the electronic single was released with a nightclub-school themed music video.
 The following year, Rynx produced five more singles including "Hold On" featuring They singer Drew Love, "Read My Mind" featuring Mainland (with an accompanying acoustic single), "Club Poor" featuring Tiny Meat Gang, and "All for You" featuring Kiesza.
 Rynx was gaining a reputation as an artist who could pit "cutting edge hip-hop ideas against lucid electronics to create something startling, and absolutely new" according to Robin Murray from the British-based music magazine Clash.
 Fong released his debut studio album, In Pieces, on October 25, 2019 with a follow-up remix version on July 17, 2020.

 Following a short hiatus, Fong returned to music production to release music under his real name, and released the single "Spawn!" in January 2025.
+In March 2026, he released the singles "Breathe" and "Pesos", which were described as Fong venturing into alternative pop and pop punk.
+Fong's debut album under his real name titled Speed was released on May 1.